pfgray/paulgray.net/src/pages/2019-02--26---redux-selectors-are-just-applicative-functors/index.md

 }
 ```

 This function takes a selector that selects an `A` and a function from `A => B` (a to b), and returns a selector that selects a `B`.
 This function must work for any type of state, any type of `A` and any type of `B`.
 Take some time to try and implement this function (You'll likely learn something in the process)!
-If you get stuck, come back and look at an example usage for some inspiration. _Hint: start with what you have to return, and work backwards from there._
+If you get stuck, come back and look at an example usage for some inspiration.
+If you're still stuck, scroll down to the "typeclasses" section to see the implementation. _Hint: start with what you have to return, and work backwards from there._

 The key is to remember that mapping over a selector just applies the selected function on the result of the selector.